Labels help us organize our work.

 Type labels let us know what type of issue this is.
 Is it a bug report, or a feature request?
 These labels will help us choose the appropriate milestone for getting a fix into Backdrop core.

-- = Something needs to be better explained.
+- type - documentation = Something needs to be better explained.

-- = This label is usually used for code cleanup.
+- type - task = This label is usually used for code cleanup.

 Backdrop releases a minor version every four months.
 Typically about two weeks prior to the release, there is a feature freeze for that release, which means:

-- No PR for an issue labeled can be merged into the release after that date;
+- No PR for an issue labeled type - feature request can be merged into the release after that date;

-- PRs for issues labeled and may still be merged into the release (if work on the issues is complete).
+- PRs for issues labeled type - bug report and type - task may still be merged into the release (if work on the issues is complete).

 Status labels let us know what state an issue is in.
 These types of labels are useful for both issues that are closed (Has it been fixed already?
 Is it a duplicate of another? ) as well as those that are open (Is there a pull request?)
 Most are self-explanatory.